Vietnam Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Vietnam as an employee?
+How much income tax do I pay in Vietnam if I'm an expat working there?

-Vietnam uses a progressive income tax system with five brackets ranging from 5% to 35%.
-You pay 5% on income up to 120 million VND, 10% on the next portion up to 360 million VND, and rates increase to 20%, 30%, and finally 35% on income above 1,200 million VND.
-You also get a personal allowance of 186 million VND annually, which reduces your taxable income before these rates apply.
+Vietnam has a progressive income tax system with 5 brackets ranging from 5% on income up to 120 million VND annually, increasing to 35% on income above 1,200 million VND.
+You'll receive a personal allowance of 186 million VND per year, which reduces your taxable income before these rates apply.
+As a tax resident, you're subject to these rates on your employment income after deducting mandatory social insurance, health insurance, and unemployment insurance contributions.

-Will my take-home pay be different if I'm a non-resident in Vietnam?
+Do I pay the same tax rate if I'm a non-resident working in Vietnam?

 Compare Vietnam with another country